 PEST is accompanied by a plethora of utility programs.
-These fall into four groups.
+These fall into five groups.

 You receive these when you download PEST itself.
 They perform tasks ranging from comprehensive error checking of PEST input datasets, to evaluation of the efficacy of different strategies for acquisition of future data.